Unraveling Healthcare Industry Dynamics: M+A, Shifting Risk and the Data Revolution

 There is no denying that change is the single most prominent theme in healthcare today.
 Most people point to change imposed by the government including concepts to constrain pharmaceutical drug prices and morph or repeal the Affordable Care Act, or Obamacare.
 However, most of the change is being driven by health players themselves – payers, providers, technologists, pharmaceutical manufacturers, and, to an increasing extent, consumers.

-While it’s impossible to predict the final configuration, it is feasible to cheapture the primary factors involved in or driving the transformation.
+While it’s impossible to predict the final configuration, it is feasible to capture the primary factors involved in or driving the transformation.
 Reviewing our recent engagements with major corporations across the healthcare industry, speaking with executives at conferences such as the Blue Cross Blue Shield Summit, the HealthSmart IT event, and several pharmaceutical tradeshows, we’ve identified some of the top issues that are driving healthcare change.
-Knowing these elements and their nuances is critical for the executive and policymaker, who want to stay ahead, or drive change themselves.
+Knowing these elements and their nuances are critical for the executive and policymaker, who want to stay ahead or drive change themselves.